phenom64/DocSurf/README.md

 ## 💾 Installation

-Installation has been tested on SynOS Canora (Beta 1) and should work on all Debian/Ubuntu-based Linux distributions.
+Installation has been tested on SynOS Canora (Beta 1) and should work on all Debian/Ubuntu-based Linux distributions with a Qt 5 based desktop environment.

 ```bash
 git clone https://github.com/phenom64/DocSurf.git